 - Experiencing withdrawal symptoms when not taking drugs

 These are just a few of the potential physical and psychological symptoms of drug abuse.
 If you suspect that someone you care about is abusing drugs, or if you are yourself, get in touch with us today before things spiral out of control, to the point where drug abuse becomes drug addiction.

 How drug abuse turns into addiction

 If someone is abusing drugs, they are either taking illegal substances to get a ‘fix’ or ‘high’, or are taking prescription medication in a different way or in greater amounts than that advised by their doctor.
 If action isn’t taken, these behaviours can quickly escalate into drug addiction.
-Those who are addicted to drugs have consuming throughts and behaviours surrounding their drug abuse, with severe physical and mental health consequences.
-Typically, those who have an addiction to drugs will start to experience withdrawal symptoms then they are not taking them.
+Those who are addicted to drugs have consuming thoughts and behaviours surrounding their drug abuse, with severe physical and mental health consequences.
+Typically, those who have an addiction to drugs will start to experience withdrawal symptoms when they are not taking them.
 The types of side effects experienced will vary greatly depending on a person’s age, build and tolerance to the drugs they are abusing.
 Typical physical side effects include raised blood pressure, heart palpitations, loss of libido, abdominal pain, appetite loss, nausea and weight loss.

 Psychological side effects that can greatly affect the personal relationships of a user include increased mood swings, anxiety, irritability, repetitive behaviour, delusions and paranoia.
-If you or your loved one has been exhibiting such symptoms as a result of drug abuse or addiction, get in touch with us today to see how we can help.
+If you or your relative has been exhibiting such symptoms as a result of drug abuse or addiction, get in touch with us today to see how we can help.
 At Ocean Recovery, we have a calming retreat where we can help you or a loved one focus on recovery in a tranquil and luxurious environment with continuous support.